Specify the XCTest test environment in which GitLab CI will run

 When you want to test with multiple simulators

 The script: is the script you want Runner to execute.
-Therefore, if you want to test on multiple simulators, change the value of the -destination option in the xcodebuild test statement to specify multiple simulators.
+Therefore, if you want to test on multiple simulators, change the value of the -destination option in the xcodebuild test statement to specify various simulators.

 Let's share this post !